 Preparation of Quit Claim Deeds in Illinois are one of those things that so many people try to do themselves, rather than hiring an attorney.
-They are readily available at office supply stores or online.
+This is a big mistake.
+It is true that they are readily available at office supply stores or online.
 It is just a form, right?
 Not quite.
 It is a document that if prepared incorrectly, will affect ownership rights of the home.

 As an Illinois attorney, I’ve prepared hundreds of deeds and none of them look just like what people purchased generically DIY.
 I’ve also had people come to me with self-prepared deeds for me to look over, most of which needed to be re-done or else they wouldn’t have worked.
 Just the other day, a man who hired me in connection with the refinance his house presented me with a deed that he had prepared and which his ex-wife signed, after he chased her for 7 months to get her to sign it.
 Unfortunately, the legal description was missing, in addition to having several other errors.
 The form which he worked so hard to get his ex’s signature on was good for nothing.

 The way that deeds are prepared determines the ownership rights.
 There are different ways to own property and if owning property jointly with another person, there are a few different options.
 Not all options are available to everyone, depending on marital status, for example.
 Get it wrong and it could also impact protections you may have otherwise had from creditors.
 It is crucial that the right kind of tenancy be created when a deed is prepared.